 About The Grateful Dead

 The Grateful Dead was a jam band whose founding members were Jerry Garcia, Bill Kreutzmann, Phil Lesh, Ron “Pigpen” McKernan and Bob Weir.
 They infused together many genres and their live performances would often include lengthy instrumentals.
-The band became known for their embodiment of the early hippie movement and for their ever-travelling fans, aptly named “Deadheads“.
+The band became known for their embodiment of the early hippie movement and for their ever-traveling fans, aptly named “Deadheads“.

 What to Expect at the Grateful Dead House